arp242/arp242.net/_posts/2016-02-07-JSON_as_configuration_files:_please_dont.markdown

 But this is just damn ugly.

+Other people have pointed out that you can use the commit log, but this is an even worse idea.
+Consider something like `bower`:

+	// Please be VERY CAREFUL when updating this, since this library often
+	// makes incompatible changes even in minor bugfix releases (e.g. when
+	// updating from 1.1.1 to 1.1.2).
+	'some_stupid_lib': '1.1.1'

+So, are you going to dig though the entire commit history in search for some important message?

+Of course not.

 ### Readability
 It’s just not *that* readable.
 Sure, it’s readable *for a data-interchange format*, but not readable for a configuration file.